percona/k8spsmdb-docs/docs/operator.md

 | ----------- | ---------- |
 | string      | `""`       |

-The locally-stored base64-encoded custom encryption key used by the Operator for [backups server-side encryption](backups-encryption.md) on S3-compatible storages
+The locally-stored base64-encoded custom encryption key used by the Operator for [backups server-side encryption](backups-encryption.md) on S3-compatible storages.

 ### `backup.storages.&lt;storage-name&gt;.azure.credentialsSecret`